 Your seller dashboard is known as Amazon Seller Central.
 From this interface, you will manage your products, payments, orders, and performance metrics.

 From Seller Central, you can begin creating product listings.
 If you are only selling a few products at first, you might create each product listing manually.
-But if you want to place a large amount of products, you should bulk upload.
-Seller Central even integrates with some of the leading eCommerce software platforms so that you can more easily migrate your product line.
+But if you want to place a large number of products, you should bulk upload.
+Seller Central even integrates with some of the leading ecommerce software platforms so that you can more easily migrate your product line.

 Keeping in mind that each product has its own searchable page (much like your eCommerce website), how you build your PDPs can greatly impact your sales.
 There are seven parts to an Amazon PDP, as shown below.